Amanda Harkimo

 Amanda Harkimo (born 30 November 1990) is a Finnish DJ and reality TV star.

 Early life

-Harkimo was born in Sipoo, Finland, to Roy Juhani Harkimo and Johanna Ranne.
+Harkimo was born in November 1990 in Sipoo, Finland, to Roy Juhani Harkimo and Johanna Ranne.

 Career

 As a DJ

 Harkimo is the official DJ for the Finnish KHL team Helsingin Jokerit, Finland men's national ice hockey team and Finland national basketball team.
 She played music at the IIHF World U20 Championship, Ice Hockey World Championships, IIHF World Women's Championships and European Basketball Championship.
-Harkimo started as a club DJ in 2012, and after played in several clubs; Finland, Sweden, Turkey, Spain, Estonia, Thailand and Malta.
+She started as a club DJ in 2012, and after played in several clubs; Finland, Sweden, Turkey, Spain, Estonia, Thailand and Malta.
 In 2013, she was the opening act for David Guetta at Weekend Festival in Helsinki.